Coupled cluster theory: Towards an algebraic geometry formulation: Conclusion and Outlook

 We then performed numerical investigations for two non-trivial systems.
-The first is the two electron in four spin orbital system, which corresponds to physical systems like the hydrogen molecule or the helium atom.
-Here we calculated all Newton polytopes in the vertex description in order to provide an insight to their underlying structure.
+The first is the two electrons in four spin-orbitals system.
+Here we calculated all Newton polytopes in the vertex description in order to provide an insight into their underlying structure.
 Using the Software package polymake we were able to compute the corresponding facet description.
 This revealed that Pauli's exclusion principle is deeply embedded into the structure of the polytopes as certain occupation rules of the orbitals have to be obeyed.
-We moreover investigated geometrical properties of the five dimensional polytope using a graph structure to reveal the orientation of the facets relative to each other.
-We found that if facets of this polytope have a non-empty intersection, this intersection is mostly of dimension four, very few have a three dimensional intersection, but lower dimensional intersections did not occur.
-In order to understand the algebraic structures, especially in the case of truncated coupled cluster theory, we constructed a model system that can be steered to produce unphysical solutions in the truncated coupled cluster approach.
-This experiment moreover related our algebraic investigations to previous functional analysis results, and revealed that the assumptions made in~\cite{schneider2009analysis,laestadius2019coupled} not only apply to the quality of the approximation provided by coupled cluster theory but also related to the physicality of the described solution. \\
+We moreover investigated the geometrical properties of the five-dimensional polytope using a graph structure to reveal the orientation of the facets relative to each other.
+We found that if facets of this polytope have a non-empty intersection, this intersection is mostly of dimension four, very few have a three-dimensional intersection, but lower dimensional intersections did not occur.
+In order to understand the algebraic structures, especially in the case of truncated CC theory, we constructed a model system that can be steered to produce unphysical solutions in the truncated CC approach.
+This experiment moreover related our algebraic investigations to previous functional analysis results and revealed that the assumptions made in~\cite{schneider2009analysis,laestadius2019coupled} not only apply to the quality of the approximation provided by CC theory but also related to the physicality of the described solution. \\

-To conclude, this article shows that the polynomial system corresponding to the CCSD equations is highly structured and attains significantly less roots than estimated with state-of-the-art techniques in algebraic geometry.
+To conclude, this article shows that the polynomial system corresponding to the CCSD equations is highly structured and attains significantly fewer roots than estimated with state-of-the-art techniques in algebraic geometry.
 Given the impact of computational chemistry and its contemporary relevance, it appears worthwhile to develop new algebraic techniques that take the apparent structures into account in order to provide more detailed information on the number and structure of roots.
-We expect that the representation of the polynomials as quadratic form on an quadratic algebraic variety together with the banded structure of the coefficient matrix opens new lines of thought on tackling highly structured polynomial systems.
+We expect that the representation of the polynomials as sparse cubic forms on a quadratic algebraic variety together with the banded structure of the coefficient matrix opens new lines of thought on tackling highly structured polynomial systems.